 Ometria is dedicated to protecting the validity of subscription events, and ensuring that they cannot be overridden by mistake.

-This is an Ometria field that is passed from forms that include Ometria code, such as a preference centre hosted on Ometria, or via API or CSV upload.
+This is an Ometria field that is passed from forms that include Ometria code, such as:

 @FORCE_OPTIN=TRUE is used to force the marketing_optin value passed in the same contact record.
-When @force_optin is set to 'TRUE', this will take precedence as the default marketing opt-in priority.
+When @force_optin is set to 'TRUE', this takes precedence as the default marketing opt-in priority.

 In this example, the contact is being force opted-in to receive marketing communications: